Jin-Jun-Mei/MUSE_UK_buildings/python_script/README.md

 This folder contains Python scripts and Jupyter Notebooks used to generate MUSE input files as described in the [main README](../README.md).

 - **Jupyter Notebooks** (`.ipynb`): These are executed to create MUSE input files.
-- **Python Scripts** (`.py`): These helper scripts are called by the Jupyter Notebooks to process data and generate the necessary input files.
+- **Python Scripts** (`.py`): These helper scripts are called by the Jupyter Notebooks to process data and generate the MUSE input files.

 ---